2007 NFL season: Player conduct off the field

-Murder of Sean Taylor

-Fourth-year player Sean Taylor, a free safety for the Redskins, was shot in his home near Miami, Florida on November 26.
-Armed with a machete, Taylor confronted robbers who were breaking into his home—then 17-year-old Eric Rivera, Jr., 18-year-old Charles Wadlow, and 20-year-olds Jason Mitchell and Venjah Hunte.
-Rivera fired two shots from his 9 mm gun, one missing and the other hitting Taylor's leg, going from his right groin to his left according to an autopsy obtained by Associated Press.
-He died from his injuries the next day.

-For the remainder of the season, the Redskins honored him with a black patch on their right shoulder of the player uniform jerseys, while all 32 teams honored Taylor by applying a decal with his playing number (21) on the left back side of their helmets.
-Taylor was honored in all games during Week 13 and all three Redskins representatives in the Pro Bowl wore number 21 in his honor.
-In 2013, a jury found Rivera guilty of second-degree murder and armed burglary.
-In 2014 Rivera received a sentence of 57 years in prison; he testified someone else fired the gun.
-Jason Scott Mitchell was also convicted and sentenced to life imprisonment, Venjah Hunte was sentenced to 29 years in prison, Charles Wardlow to 30 years in prison, and Timmy Lee Brown to 18 years in prison.

 Spygate

 During the Patriots season opening game at The Meadowlands against the Jets, a Patriots camera staffer was ejected from the Patriots sideline and was accused of videotaping the Jets' defensive coaches relaying signals.
-The end result was that the team was fined $250,000, head coach Bill Belichick was docked $500,000 (the maximum fine that could be imposed) and also stripped of their first round selection of the 2008 NFL Draft.
-If the Pats had failed to make the playoffs, the penalty would have been their second and third round picks.
+The end result was that the team was fined $250,000, head coach Bill Belichick was docked $500,000 (the maximum fine that could be imposed) and also stripped of their first round selection of the 2008 NFL draft.
+If the Patriots had failed to make the playoffs, the penalty would have been their second and third round picks.
 The team was allowed to keep their other first-round pick acquired from the San Francisco 49ers during the previous year's selection meeting.